-Free and Charitable Clinics across the nation depend on volunteers, both medical and non-medical, to be able to provide much needed medical care to the uninsured.
-The spirit of volunteerism and giving back is truly a rewarding experience, one that is exemplified not only in the large scale NAFC C.A.R.E.
-Clinics, but in community clinics throughout the country where the underserved are getting access to medical care everyday.
+Free and Charitable Clinics and Charitable Pharmacies across the nation depend on volunteers, both medical and non-medical, to be able to provide much needed medical care to uninsured and medically underserved people throughout the United States.
+The spirit of volunteerism and giving back is a truly rewarding experience, one that is exemplified in clinics throughout the country.
 Get in contact with your local clinic to see what various volunteer opportunities are available!
-Not only are medical providers and other medical professionals needed, but non-medical people as well!

 Penny Goldin - Ithaca Health Alliance and Free Clinic in Ithaca, NY